Thanks to all who attended and participated in the conference! You are all IEFA Champions!

 • Clint Valandra (Skyview High School & Castle Rock Middle School, Billings): Serving as an Indigenous Education Mentor and Cultural Specialist, Clint provides vital cultural context and mentorship, bridging the gap between traditional knowledge and modern secondary education.

-The Indian Education Division extends its deepest gratitude to these five individuals.
+The Indian Education Division extends its deepest gratitude to these individuals.
 Their work ensures that the spirit of the Montana Constitution—which recognizes the distinct and unique cultural heritage of American Indians—is not just a legal mandate, but a lived reality for every student.

 Monday Schedule